team-tgq/EPVPS_algorithm/README.md

 ## English
 ## Project Introduction
-In this Project, we introduce an algorithm named XXX, which provides an important reference for multi-viewpoint planning.
+In this Project, we introduce an algorithm named EPVPS, which provides an important reference for multi-viewpoint planning.
 Firstly, we determined the candidate viewpoints based on relative elevation, and then we used ECKM algorithm to determine the initial centre of the clustering of candidate viewpoints.
 In the clustering process, we used the ECKM idea to determine the neighbouring clusters.
 Secondly, we proposed the viewpoint evaluation metric WCOM, and in the iterative process, the viewable domain of the candidate points was decomposed into the set of coverage contributing points and the set of overlapping contributing points, based on which WCOM was computed and stored as the minimum heap in the order of its value.
 Finally, the filtering algorithm adjusts the set of covering and overlapping contributing points to complete the operation of adding and deleting viewpoints in the cluster until there is only one most valuable viewpoint left in each cluster and then the filtering is finished.
 To evaluate the effectiveness of the Ours algorithm, we compared it with the Candidate Viewpoint Filtering (CVF) algorithm and Simulated Annealing (SA) algorithm.
 The experimental results show that the Ours algorithm performs best in terms of computational efficiency, coverage and overlap.

 ## Code Introduction
 ### Preprocessing